ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Ranger integration requires certificate upload for self-signed certificates
+{: #known_issue71068}

+Ranger integration does not work if you add a Ranger instance over HTTPS using a self-signed certificate without uploading the certificate

 ## Column masking policies in Ranger do not support integer and bigint data types.
 {: #known_issue71724}